mowens86/firebolt/README.md

 ### The Firebolt Journey/Journal

+#### 12/26/2020

+Buttoned up the search page and started working on the radio page.
+What I plan for this page is anyone that clicks on a radio station will bring them to a new page with the playlist of tracks from Deezer OR maybe I can re-created a playlist that ends up in the music player...I will have to play with both ideas to see what works better.
+Also, started working on the FB Next-Auth login...

 #### 12/24/2020

 Worked on the search results layout a bit.
 Will need to figure out a way to possibly bring in a fontawesome playbutton to be used to get the track id to be used play the track on the music player...or maybe I can keep the figure itself holding the id needed to play the song as the way to be a play button in itself.
 I'll consider using some styling here to see how that looks.